California police search for shooters who killed 6, hurt 12

 “We can never accept it as normal and we never will,” Steinberg said of the shooting.
 “But we also have to live our lives.”

-The gunfire erupted just after a fight broke out on a street lined with an upscale hotel, nightclubs and bars, but police said they did not know if the altercation was connected to the shooting.
+The gunfire erupted just after a fight broke out on a street lined with an upscale hotel, nightclubs and bars and police said they were investigating whether the altercation was connected to the shooting.
 Video from witnesses posted on social media showed rapid gunfire for at least 45 seconds as people screamed and ran for cover.

 The gunfire startled sleeping guests at the Citizen Hotel, which included a wedding party and fans of the rapper Tyler the Creator, who performed at a concert hours earlier.